Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 11. Watch a Shakespearean Play on the Water at Point Pleasant Park

 Want to enjoy a local outdoor event?
-Then grab a blanket or chair and head on down to Point Pleasant Park.
+Then grab a blanket or chair and head on down to Point Pleasant Park in downtown Halifax Nova Scotia.

 Every day (except Monday) in the summer you can catch a live Shakespearean play or another popular classic.